bartvanbenthem/stackit-compute-operator/README.md

 ### Existing resources ("bring your own")

-`Volume`, `Image`, and `Network` each support an `spec.existingId` field.
-If set, the operator treats the resource as **not owned**: it only observes the STACKIT object at that ID (via `GET`) and never creates, updates, or deletes it, and never adds a finalizer - deleting the Kubernetes object is a pure no-op against STACKIT.
+`Volume`, `Image`, and `Network` each support a `spec.existingId` field.
+If set, the operator treats the resource as **not owned**: it only observes the STACKIT object at that ID (via `GET`) and never creates, updates, or deletes it, and never adds a finalizer — deleting the Kubernetes object is a no-op against STACKIT.
 Leave `existingId` unset for the operator to own the resource's full lifecycle instead.
 Changing `existingId` after a resource has already been created or adopted is unsupported (there is no webhook to guard against it).

 ### Referencing Volume/Image/Network from Server